 If you’re running into a problem with a third-party application, you’ll want to check to see if there is an iOS 10 support update lurking on the App Store.
 There’s a good chance the developer’s issued an update that comes with iOS 10 features and fixes.
 Just make sure you read reviews from iOS 10 users before you install.

 If you’re on the latest version and you’re running into issues you can’t fix, try reinstalling the application.
 Make sure all of your data is backed up before you do this.

 If that doesn’t work, you’ll need to contact the developer and report the issue so that it can fix the problem in a future update.

 If your problem is with an app download from the App Store, try restarting your device.
-If you’re connected to the internet and your app isn’t downloading, hold down the power button and home button and restart your phone or tablet.
+If you’re connected to the internet and your app isn’t downloading, hold down the power button and home button (volume down and power button on an iPhone 7/iPhone 7 Plus) and restart your phone or tablet.